InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

 ## Becoming an InnerSource Contributor

   - A contributing mindset starts with a sharing mindset.
-    - When you start adding new functionality to your project, ask yourself if this is new functionality (at least partially) reflects a general issue that needs a solution, or if this new functionality has technical needs that are orthogonal to the domain of your project.
+    - When you start adding new functionality to your project, ask yourself:
+      - Does the new functionality (at least partially) reflect a general issue that needs a solution?
+      - Does this new functionality have technical needs that are orthogonal to the domain of your project?
-    If you can answer the question with yes, look around to see if there is a shared solution that you can use or improve to fit your needs.
+    If you can answer either question with "Yes", then look around to see if there is a shared solution that you can use or improve to fit your needs.
     - Briefly enumerate the benefits of using shared solutions.
   - Using shared solutions puts you in a position to become a _Contributor_.
     - There will be times when you wish that the shared solution has some new feature.